-- vour music videos - the short screenplay you wrote and brought to life - a short documentary (that you made) on a subject that fascinates you - a well-curated slide show ~ of your paintings, your surfing safari or your hitchhike through Croatia, your photography, etc. - personal films we think it would be really cool if a bunch of campers brought welledited 3-5-minute "a day in my life" videos.
+- vour music videos - the short screenplay you wrote and brought to life - a short documentary (that you made) on a subject that fascinates you - a well-curated slide show ~ of your paintings, your surfing safari or your hitchhike through Croatia, your photography, etc. - personal films we think it would be really cool if a bunch of campers brought well-edited 3- 5-minute "a day in my life" videos.

 The only thing we definitely don't want is barely edited or raw video footage (unless, maybe, it is super-short and the subject matter for some reason is just perfect for camp).
-We don't need slick and hip, but we do need enough thoughtful editing that viewers feel that their time and attention has been respected.
+We don't need slick or state of the art, but we do need enough thoughtful editing that viewers feel that their time and attention has been respected.